CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 ## Installation

-Once you have configured the PostgreSQL Operator Installer to your specification, you can install the PostgreSQL Operator with the following
+Once you have configured the PGO Installer to your specification, you can install the PostgreSQL Operator with the following
 command: